OUPL/MLCert/README.md

 * [float32.v]: Axiomatized 32-bit floating point numbers, as used in `linearclassifiers.v`
 * [monads.v]: Defines the continuation monad used in `learners.v`
 * [learners.v]: Learners as probabilistic programs
-* [linearclassifiers.v]: Specializes `learners.v` to linear classifiers and Perceptron
+* [linearclassifiers.v]: Specializes `learners.v` to linear classifiers, Perceptron, and Kernel Perceptron

 ## EXAMPLES